m-n/lazy-susan/README.md

 2. Synonym symbols.
 3. Redefinition of constituent traits
    (e.g. treat #\\: as something other than a package seperator.)
-4. Introduction of a new constituent trait: the DIGIT-SEPERATOR can be included in arbitrary places within a number without changing how the number is read.
+4. Introduction of a new constituent trait: the DIGIT-SEPARATOR can be included in arbitrary places within a number without changing how the number is read.